 I initially signed up with a pseudonym because I wanted to watch and learn before stepping into the fray.
 I later established another account in my “real” name and used that for professional purposes.

 Ironically, this world of micro messages re-introduced me to the love of writing.
 Firstly I was encouraged by fellow tweeps to blog about the issues that I was debating on Twitter.
 Then I started to read other blogs and became inspired by the incredible writing talent that exists within our online community.

-Once my own posts started to flow, I was surprised and thrilled to be invited by The Drum, The Kings Tribune, Crikey, and more recently The Hoopla, to contribute.
+Once my own posts started to flow, I was surprised and thrilled to be invited by The Drum, The Kings Tribune, Crikey, The Hoopla, and more recently Guardian Australia to contribute.

 2. Rules for following

 I follow people with an interest in Australian politics, sci fi and fantasy, rugby league, PR and communication, or media issues.
 I initially follow pretty much everyone who follows me, unless they’re a bot or trying to sell me something.
 I used to follow many more journalists, but have discarded those who only use Twitter for broadcast purposes or who cannot be bothered talking back.

 I make an effort to follow people who think differently to me, because I like to learn through conversation with people who have other points of view.

 I promptly unfollow anyone who is habitually boring, or is abusive or offensive (even to other people).
 I also unfollow anyone who calls me a shill or sock-puppet just because they don’t agree with my political views.
 Sometimes I block them so I don’t have to see their tweets.